- User Issues

 How to avoid blisters in your hands

 When exercising in the rowing machine some people experiences the palm of their hands getting blisters.
 Over time the blisters will form into calluses and reduce the problem.
-If the problem is severe try to experiment with ultra thin palm coated gloves.
+If the problem is severe try to experiment with ultra thin palm coated gloves ( paid link ).